 Next set the permissions:

 - sudo chmod +x /usr/local/bin/docker-compose

-Then we'll verify that the installation was successful by checking the version:
+Then you’ll verify that the installation was successful by checking the version:

 - docker-compose --version

-This will print out the version we installed:
+This will print out the version you installed:

-Now that we have Docker Compose installed, we're ready to run a "Hello World" example.
+Now that you have Docker Compose installed, you’re ready to run a “Hello World” example.

 The public Docker registry, Docker Hub, includes a Hello World image for demonstration and testing.
 It illustrates the minimal configuration required to run a container using Docker Compose: a YAML file that calls a single image:

-First, we'll create a directory for the YAML file and move into it:
+First, you’ll create a directory for the YAML file and move into it: